Commercial Air Conditioning, Commercial HVAC, Commercial Installations

 Thanks to the new tax laws, you can now get a big tax break when you install a new HVAC system.
 Typical savings can be at least $5000!
 Or much more for a large system.
 That can really help offset the cost to replace your R22 air conditioner.

-The fact is, if your old air conditioner uses the refrigerant R22 (also known as Freon), you’ll be smart to replace it in the next year or so (more about that to come).
+The fact is, if your old air conditioner uses the refrigerant R22 (also known as Freon), you’ll be smart to replace it soon (more about that to come).
 And you’ll save money if you do it sooner.

 Why it’s smart to replace your R22 air conditioner this year

 Have you heard about the phase-out of the refrigerant called R22 or Freon, that was used in air conditioners for decades?
 If your air conditioner is more than 10 years old, it probably uses R22.

 Well, it turns out that R22 is very dangerous to the environment.
 That’s why it’s being phased out as per regulations from the EPA.
-R22 will no longer be imported or manufactured in the U.S. come January 2020.
+R22 can no longer be imported or manufactured in the U.S. as of January 2020.

 What does that mean for your old air conditioner?
 A couple of things:

 1. Very expensive repairs in the short term.
 If it’s been repaired recently, you probably noticed that the cost was very high.
 That’s because the cost of R22 has skyrocketed as production of R22 declines.
 The cause of the price hike is basic supply and demand.
 If adding refrigerant to your air conditioner is needed to make a repair (as it is for many types of repairs), that repair will get increasingly expensive.

 2. Its days are numbered.
 After January 2020, your old R22 air conditioner can no longer be repaired if your service company can’t get R22.
 Before long you’ll be forced to replace any R22 air conditioners you have.